Freqformer: Image-Demoir\'eing Transformer via Effective Frequency Decomposition: Introduction

-To overcome these limitations, we introduce a novel frequency decomposition to efficiently \textbf{separate moiré textures and color distortions into high-frequency and low-frequency components}, respectively (Fig.~\ref{fig:small}).
+To overcome these limitations, we introduce a novel frequency decomposition to effectively \textbf{separate moiré textures and color distortions into high-frequency and low-frequency components}, respectively (Fig.~\ref{fig:small}).
 This enables the design of a dual-branch architecture that learns to handle each frequency band independently, providing more specialized restoration.
 In addition, benefiting from the favorable properties of our frequency decomposition, the high-frequency moiré textures exhibit strong \textbf{locality}, while the low-frequency components demonstrate \textbf{robustness to scale variations}.
-Leveraging these characteristics, we adopt crop-based training for high-frequency features and resize-based training for low-frequency features, leading to improved performance.
-Moreover, while traditional wavelet methods rely on predefined, non-trainable inverse transforms, our decomposition is designed to support a learnable \textbf{F}requency \textbf{C}omposition \textbf{T}ransform (\textbf{FCT}) module, which adaptively fuses the two branches and ensures better consistency in reconstruction.
+Leveraging these characteristics, we adopt an asymmetric training scheme: \textbf{crop-}based training for high-frequency features and \textbf{resize-}based training for low-frequency features.
+In particular, the resize-based training for the low-frequency component largely avoids detail loss~\cite{he2020fhde} while concentrating on color distortions, making them easier to correct, thereby improving overall performance.
+Moreover, while traditional frequency-based methods rely on predefined, non-trainable inverse transforms, our decomposition is designed to support a learnable \textbf{F}requency \textbf{C}omposition \textbf{T}ransform (\textbf{FCT}) module, which adaptively fuses the two branches and ensures better consistency in reconstruction.

-Additionally, most previous demoiréing methods are built on heavy U-Net-style backbones~\cite{he2019mop,zheng2020image,he2020fhde, yu2022towards} (10M$\sim$50M), which, while effective, are computationally inefficient—especially for ultra-high-resolution images (\textit{e.g.}, 4K).
-Recent findings~\cite{xiao2024p} have also shown that moiré artifacts exhibit variance across color channels, which motivates more refined attention mechanisms.
-To this end, we introduce a \textbf{S}patial-\textbf{A}ware \textbf{C}hannel \textbf{A}ttention (\textbf{SA-CA}) module that enhances both spatial and channel-wise feature modeling while maintaining a compact design.
+Additionally, most previous demoiréing methods are built on heavy U-Net-style backbones~\cite{he2019mop,zheng2020image,he2020fhde, yu2022towards} (10M$\sim$50M), which are effective but computationally inefficient, especially for ultra-high-resolution images (\textit{e.g.}, 4K).
+Recent findings~\cite{xiao2024p} have shown that moiré artifacts exhibit variance across color channels, which motivates more refined attention mechanisms.
+To this end, we introduce a \textbf{S}patial-\textbf{A}ware \textbf{C}hannel \textbf{A}ttention (\textbf{SA-CA}) module that enhances spatial and channel-wise feature modeling while maintaining a compact design.
 Unlike standard attention modules, SA-CA selectively emphasizes moiré-prone regions and channels without incurring excessive computational overhead, making our model suitable for high-resolution inference and deployment on edge devices.